Tux/CSV/doc/Text-CSV.md

 # DISCLAIMER

-Note that updating these docs is an ongoing process and some perl5 idioms might not have been translated yet into correct perl6 idiom.
+Note that updating these docs is an ongoing process and some perl5 idioms might not have been translated yet into correct raku idiom.
 My bad.
 Sorry.
 (Feedback welcome)

 # NAME